mingwpy/mingwpy.github.io/_sources/blas_lapack.txt

 Clause iv does allow us numpyers (as we use the BSD license) to distribute wheels without asking the users to submit to extra licensing terms.
-Unfortunately clause v makes us, the developers, responsible for legal cost that could be very large.
+Unfortunately clause v makes us, the developers, responsible for legal costs that could be very large.

 See discussions about `MKL on numpy mailing list